sweety-cool/library-management/readme.md

 ########
 1. import my sql
-2.fetch from database $ set to table
+2. fetch from database $ set to table